disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

     ![](images/M02/M2-EX7-T1-S5.png)

-6. Examine the flow steps and then select **Flow Checker**.
+6. Examine the flow steps and then select **Flow checker**.
 You may need to adjust the zoom of your browser to see all of the steps (We can’t display the entirety of it here, as any details would be lost).

    ![](images/M02/M2-EX7-T1-S6.png)